Git Standards

 If you already made commits and they don’t meet the Conventional Commits specification, you have a couple of options:

-- if there's only one commit to redo, the easiest option is to use git commit --amendwith no staged changes, which will allow you to edit the commit message.
+git commit --amendwith no staged changes, which will allow you to edit the commit message.